maryash/maryash.github.io/235/projects/project'7/project'7.md

-# Algorithmic Adventures: The King's Gambit
+---
+layout: myDefault
+title: PROJECT 6
+---

-## Project 7: Branching Out
+# PROJECT 7 &nbsp; Branching Out
 This time, we'll be adding players to our Chess simulation.
 Pretty cut and dry!

 In this project you will: